Carli Lloyd: 2009–2011: Women's Professional Soccer

-Western New York Flash (2013–2014)
+2013–2014: Western New York Flash

-On January 11, 2013, Lloyd joined the Western New York Flash in the new National Women's Soccer League as part of the NWSL Player Allocation.
-After recovering from a shoulder injury suffered earlier in the year, Lloyd made her debut for the Flash on May 12, 2013, during the team's 2–1 defeat of FC Kansas City.
-She scored her first goal in a match against her former club, Sky Blue FC, helping the Flash win 3–0.
-During a match against the Washington Spirit on June 28, Lloyd scored a hat trick leading the Flash to a 4–0 win.
-She was subsequently named NWSL Player of the Week for her performance.
+In January 2013, Lloyd joined the Western New York Flash in the new National Women's Soccer League as part of the NWSL Player Allocation.
+After recovering from a shoulder injury suffered earlier in the year, Lloyd made her debut for the Flash on May 12, during the team's 2–1 win over FC Kansas City.
+She scored her first goal for the Flash in a match against her former club, Sky Blue FC, as the Flash won 3–0.
+During a match against the Washington Spirit on June 28, Lloyd scored a hat trick as the Flash achieved a 4–0 victory.
+She was named NWSL Player of the Week for her performance.

-Lloyd finished the 2013 season with 10 goals, the third most goals scored on the season.
-The Flash finished first during the regular season with a record and advanced to the playoffs.
-During the Flash's semi-final match against Sky Blue FC, Lloyd scored both of the Flash's game-winning goals: one in the 33rd minute and the second coming during stoppage time.
-Her two goals resulted in a 2–0 win that advanced the Flash to the championship final against the Portland Thorns FC.
-The Flash were defeated 2–0 during the final.
+Lloyd finished the 2013 season with 10 goals, the third-highest goal total in the league.
+The Flash finished first in league play during the regular season with a record, and advanced to the playoffs.
+During the Flash's semifinal match against Sky Blue, Lloyd scored two goals to secure a 2–0 win.
+The Flash were defeated 2–0 by the Portland Thorns FC in the championship final.